-Experience Ireland's national and world-famous drink with a guided visit to the Guinness Storehouse before it opens to the public.
-Gain a fascinating insight into the history and traditions behind its production and enjoy a tasting with a Guinness expert.
+Before it opens to the public, experience Ireland's national and world-famous drink with a guided visit to the Guinness Storehouse.
+Gain a fascinating insight into the history and traditions behind its production and enjoy a private masterclass where you will learn to pour the perfect pint.
 Later, become acquainted with Dublin’s elegant squares during sightseeing with a Local Expert.
 See famous O’Connell Street, the Custom House and Dublin Castle.
 For the rest of the afternoon, you are free to soak up the Irish atmosphere or browse the shops along Grafton Street.

-Travel to Ireland's premier thoroughbred horse breeding region for a fascinating visit of the National Stud and the acclaimed 100-year-old Japanese Gardens where you can 'journey through life'.
+Travel to Ireland's premier thoroughbred horse breeding region for a fascinating, behind-the-scenes visit of the National Stud with an equine professional.
+You then visit the acclaimed 100-year-old Japanese Gardens where you can 'journey through life'.
 Continue to view the Rock of Cashel, crowned with the noblest group of medieval monuments in Ireland.
 Cross the rolling pastures that encircle Tipperary before reaching Killarney.
 At night, your Dine-Around Evening offers authentic and intimate dining with your friends, from a hand-picked selection of fine local restaurants.

 Ring of Kerry Experience.